jbananak-jfrog/ReadME-ML/docs/JFROG ML/build-models/training-models/index.md

 frogml models build --model-id hugging_face_tokenizer_model --instance "gpu.t4.xl" .
 ```

-Visit the JFrog ML <Anchor label="GPU Instance Sizes" title="Instance Sizes & ML Credits" href="/docs/instance-sizes---ml-credits">GPU Instance Sizes</Anchor> page to choose the resources that fit your use case best.
+Visit the JFrog [GPU Instance Sizes](doc:instance-sizes-ml-credits) page to choose the resources that fit your use case best.
 Each GPU type has its own configuration for pre-defined memory and number of CPUs.

 <Callout icon="📘" theme="info">
   **Note**